Doro Pesch: Personal life

 Doro Pesch has always been very reserved and careful in protecting her privacy off-stage.
 She consciously chose to not get married or have children in order to dedicate all of her time to her musical career and her fans.
 The lyrics of the song "You Are My Family", which opens the album Warrior Soul, exemplify this decision.
 After the death of her father in 2000, her mother Barbara manages the Doro fan club.

 She has homes in Düsseldorf, Germany and on Long Island, New York, where she usually resided when not on tour, until her house was destroyed by Hurricane Irene in August 2011.
 She received her green card to live and work in the US in 1991.
 Doro owns, together with former Die Krupps members Chris Lietz and Jürgen Engler, Atom H recording studios in Düsseldorf, where she has recorded some of her albums.

 Doro is a vegan.
 Her stage clothes are handmade, following models she designs and using synthetic materials which imitate leather, in line with her relationship with PETA.
-She also supports the non-profit organization Terre des Femmes, which helps women and girls in need all over the world.
+She tries to support organizations that fight against injustice, particular against women and girls.
 Doro has been a trained Thai boxer, a sport that she started practicing in 1995.
 She enjoys graphic arts and painting.